ilya0/Bookmark-app/README.md

 - figure out where to put it so that I can always use it
     - I'm thinking maybe put it in the github pages and just not link it some where, it could be just a page

+Front end react - need to learn this make intial from html and css

+Node back end with mongoDB for database